 The land subject to the re-zoning is located within the Primary Urban Service District.
 Therefore, pursuant to CGMP Objective 4.7A., the full range of public facilities and services at the adopted Level of Service are to be provided or programmed to be provided.
-The maximum residential density allowed within the proposed Core and Corridor subdistricts is the same as that permitted pursuant to the current Old Palm City Mixed-Use Future Land Use Overlay and the land area included within these subdistricts is mostly the same land as is located within the Mixed-Use Future Land Use Overlay.
-Therefore, the amendment of the Zoning Atlas will not create demand on public facilities that is not anticipated by the current zoning.
+The maximum residential density permitted by the zoning district and subdistricts is the same as that currently permitted.
+Fifteen dwelling units per acre is the maximum residential density allowed within the Core, General and Corridor Subdistricts, the same as that permitted for mixed-use development in the Golden Gate Mixed-Use Future Land Use Overlay.
+Similarly, the 8 dwelling units per acre maximum residential density permitted in the Multifamily Subdistrict is the same as permitted currently pursuant to the Medium Residential Density future land use.

+It is expected that more compact development will enable public facilities and services to be provided more efficiently.
+Therefore, the amendment of the Zoning Atlas should not create demand on public facilities not anticipated by the current zoning.
 When a proposed site plan is reviewed, Comprehensive Plan policies and the LDR ensure that present or planned public facilities and services are capable of meeting and maintaining the adopted LOS.
 Additionally, the County Impact Fee program is designed to mitigate such impacts and ensure development pays for itself.